Scanning and Computing

 MyPrint

 Printing in the Law Library is available through BU’s MyPrint system.
 MyPrint printers are available on the 3rd floor of the library.
-Four of the printers are internal to the library and so accessible during library hours, and two of printers, opposite Rm 336, are open building hours.
+Four of the printers are within the library and are only accessible during library hours, and two of printers, opposite Rm 336, are available whenever the building is open.
 The Law MyPrint help desk is located on the 5th floor in Rm 504E.
 The library staff cannot service the MyPrint printers so all questions should be directed to Desktop Support Services at lawhd@bu.edu, 617-358-5555, or in Suite 504 of the law tower.

 Request scans